 Age-related macular degeneration is the most common cause of sight impairment in those aged over 50.
-It causes a gradual loss of central vision, which we need for for detailed work and for things like reading and driving.
+It causes a gradual loss of central vision, which is needed for detailed work and for things like reading and driving.
 Edge vision (peripheral vision) is not lost.

 What is macular degeneration?

-AMD (also called AMRD) occurs when cells in the macula degenerate.
-Damage to the macula affects your central vision which is needed for reading, writing, driving, recognising people's faces and doing other fine tasks.
+Damage to the macula affects central vision which is needed for reading, writing, driving, recognising people's faces and doing other fine tasks.
 The damage occurs at the level of the layer of cells within the retina called the retinal pigment epithelium (RPE).

 The rest of the retina is used for peripheral vision - the 'side' vision which is not focused.
-Therefore, without a macula you can still see enough to get about, be aware of objects and people and be independent.
-However, the loss of central vision will severely affect normal seeing.
+Therefore, without a macula, it is still possible to get about, be aware of objects and people and be independent.
+However, the loss of central vision will severely affect normal vision.

 Dry macular degeneration

-This is the most common form and occurs in 9 in 10 cases.
+This is the most common form of macular degeneration and occurs in 9 in 10 cases.
 In this type the cells in the RPE of the macula gradually become thin (they 'atrophy') and degenerate.
 This layer of cells is crucial for the function of the rods and cones which then also degenerate and die.
-Dry AMD is a gradual process as the number of cells affected increases: it usually takes several years for vision to become seriously affected.
-Many people with dry AMD do not totally lose their reading vision.
-If only one eye is affected you may not be aware of the change in your vision, and it may be detected unexpectedly during an eye test.

 Wet macular degeneration

-If you develop wet AMD (see below) in one eye the risk of developing wet AMD in the second eye is about 1 in 4.
+If a person has wet AMD (see below) in one eye the risk of developing wet AMD in the second eye is about 1 in 4.

 Causes of macular degeneration